Ethan-Passino/Portfolio-Website/README.md

 # 🌟 Ethan Passino - Portfolio Website 🌟

 Welcome to my personal portfolio website!
 This project showcases my skills, projects, and technical competencies in a visually appealing, responsive, and modern design.
-Feel free to explore and connect with me through the provided links! 🚀
+Feel free to explore and connect with me through the provided links!
+I am also open to any job positions that are Software Engineering related! 🚀

 ---